adnaniazi/capfinder/docs/training.md

 - `use_remote_dataset_version`: Version of the remote dataset to use.
 Set to `""` to use/create a local dataset.
 - `caps_data_dir`: Directory containing cap signal data files for all classes.
 This is the directory where all the [cap signal csv file for all the classes are stored](all_caps_data.md)
 - `examples_per_class`: Maximum number of examples to use per class.
+If `null`, it automatically uses the size of the smallest class for all classes, ensuring equal representation and preventing bias in model training.
 - `comet_project_name`: Name of the Comet ML project for dataset logging.

 ### Tuning Parameters